iHonzis/Kalkulacka/README.md

 # Alcohol and Caffeine Tracker

-A beautiful iOS app for tracking alcohol and caffeine consumption with Apple Watch-style activity rings and blood alcohol content calculation.
+An iOS app for tracking alcohol and caffeine consumption with Apple Watch-style rings and blood alcohol content calculation.

 ## Features